sendgrid/docs/source/API_Reference/SMTP_API/categories.md

 {% endwarning %}

 {% info %}
 Currently, there is no limit to the number of categories you can track.
+However, we reccomend *no more than ~100 total unique categories*, this will increase your ease of use in the Statistics area.
+Additionally, a high rate of unique categories on your account can negatively impact the rate at which we process the messages you send."
 {% endinfo %}

-{% info %}
+{% warning %}
-Categories should be used to group messages together.
-If you need to attach unique data or identifiers to a message, use Unique Arguments instead.
+Categories should be used to group messages together by broad topic.
+If you need to attach unique data or identifiers to a message, use [Unique Arguments]({{root_url}}/API_Reference/SMTP_API/unique_arguments.html) instead.
-{% endinfo %}
+{% endwarning %}

 {% anchor h2 %}
 Example